 Keep Extra Trash Bags in the Bottom of Your Trash Cans

-Instead of needing to go get a clean bag every time you empty the trash can, just put several in the bottom of your trashcans and suddenly an annoying job become a little bit easier!
+Instead of needing to go get a clean bag every time you empty the trash can, just put several in the bottom of your trashcans and suddenly an annoying job becomes a little bit easier!
 Yay for time saved!

 Turn Clothes Right Side Out When Changing